-I hope you find this information helpful and feel free to contact me if you have any further questions.
-I wish you the best of luck.
+I hope you find this information helpful and I wish you both the best of luck.